kibblewhite/BlazorEditorJs/README.md

 ---

-Think there is a missing offical plugin that should be included, let me know and I''ll included it into the project.
+Think there is a missing offical plugin that should be included, let me know and I'll included it into the project.